-Prospective students must submit a completed graduate application packet to the Office of Graduate Admissions.
+Prospective students must submit a graduate application to the Office of Graduate Admissions.
 Applications will be processed on a rolling basis.
 Admissions decisions are mailed to applicants within three weeks after the application is complete.

 The materials and credentials to be submitted by each applicant for the master's degree include: